ngeraldi/cnidarian_meta-analysis/README.md

       estimates effects using RCP projects
       estimates increases in temp and CO2 needed for impacts

-## product 2 scripts -
+## product 2 scripts - link effect size with environemtal parameters - scripts starting with env

-coral_global_human_impact.Rmd - most of scripts used for this manuscript
+- env_match_data_extract_experiments.Rmd

+      extract data from global layers for collect location for each experiment

+- env_match_data_extract_coral_reefs.Rmd

+      extract data from global layers for each coral reef mapped in globe

+- env_glob_stats_overall_1.Rmd

+      analysis of all data

+- env_match_stats_1_warming_by_response.Rmd

+      analysis of individual response catagories

+- env_match_plots.Rmd

+      produce all plots of manuscript

+- latitude_range_corals.Rmd

+      calculate latitudinal range of coral taxa used in experiment